hanswillem/Tiny-OSC/README.md

 The add-on applies incoming OSC values continuously at ~60 Hz.
 Received values are shown at the bottom in real time for quick feedback.

 ## Making Mappings
-- Click on the + button to add mappings.
+- Click on the + button to add a new mapping.
 - Enter the **Address**.
 In TouchDesigner this is the channel name being sent over OSC.
 - Enter the **Blender Data Path**.
 The easiest way is to right-click a property in Blender and choose **Copy Full Data Path**.